PAUL HARDCASTLE "19" (1985)

 Synth wizard, Paul Hardcastle, achieved success with a number of electro-pop hits during the 80s, and he received some acclaim for his early singles, notably the instrumental, electro-funk classic "Rain Forest", in 1984.

 The musician came to greater prominence in 1985 with the No.1 single "19".
 The single hit the top of the charts in a dozen European counties, including Ireland, and also in New Zealand.
 It reached #15 in the U.S.

 "19" was released as the first single from his self-titled third studio album Paul Hardcastle .
 The song features a strong anti-war message about the soldiers who served in the Vietnam war, and the physical and mental scars that they endured.

-If you watched Top of the Pops between 1986 and 1991 you will certainly remember the theme music which was created by Paul Hardcastle.
-In the video clip in the playlist you will see Paul giving a very enthusiastic performance, although the music is not live - this was the case for the majority of performances during much of the 80s.
+If you watched Top of the Pops between 1986 and 1991 you will certainly remember the theme music, which was created by Paul Hardcastle.
+I do remember Paul giving a very enthusiastic performance on the show, although the music was not actually performed live - this was the case for the majority of TV show performances during much of the 80s.